pantelis/data-mining/_sources/aiml-common/lectures/ensemble/random-forests/index.md

 Note something important.
 The chance of not being selected in any of the $m$ draws from $m$ samples with replacement is $(1−\frac{1}{m})^m$ or approximately 1/3 = 33.33% for large $m$.
 Each predictor therefore may see several instances of the same sample while not see at all other instances (with probability 33.33%).
 This is because the probability of each predictor seeing one of the examples at least once in $m$ samples is 1-P(not seeing this example) = 1 - 33.33% = 66.66%.
 Obviously, however the unseen population differs between predictors.

-The Random Forest algorithm introduces extra randomness when growing trees; instead of searching for the very best feature when splitting a node, it searches for the best feature among a random subset of features.
-This results in a greater tree diversity.
-In addition, we can make trees even more random by also using random thresholds for each feature rather than searching for the best possible thresholds - also known as extremely randomized trees of _Extra-Trees_.
+The Random Forest algorithm introduces extra randomness when growing trees; instead of searching for the very best feature when splitting a node, it searches for the best feature among a random subset $p$ of $n$ total features and typically $p=\sqrt(n)$.
+This results in a greater tree diversity but the correlation between trees increases as $p$ becomes larger.

+In addition, we can make trees even more random by also using random thresholds for each feature rather than searching for the best possible thresholds - also known as extremely randomized trees of _extra-trees_.

 ## Feature Engineering